St Hilda’s This Week

 Or by Bank transfer:

-Use the details to the right.
 Tip: you have to leave out the apostrophe on ‘St Hildas’, so that it reads ‘St Hildas’ .
 Some banks accept the account name St Hilda’s PCC.
 Do let us know if you send a special gift.
+Thank you!

 Two thought provoking videos to challenge current imbalanced rhetoric and growing un-happiness